 The council has provided a building control service for 6 out of the 16 residential schemes listed below.

 The works themselves must meet the relevant technical requirements in the building regulations and they must not make other fabric, services and fittings less compliant or dangerous than they were before.

 The Council does not act as a social housing landlord having transferred the remainder of its Housing Stock to a Registered Provider (The Community Gateway Association) in 2005.

 As part of its land and property portfolio the Council does own a small number of individual residential properties and work is on-going to assess any external cladding risk on those properties.

-We have actively been working with Lancashire Fire and Rescue Services to jointly inspect all residential blocks over 18 metres high, (see list above).
+Within two weeks of the fire occurring, the Council and Lancashire Fire and Rescue Services jointly inspected all residential blocks over 18 metres high, (see list above).

 Premises were prioritised for inspection on a risk basis.
-All 16 blocks from the above list have been inspected and none have been found to have the ACM cladding used in Grenfell Tower.
+All 15 blocks from the above list were inspected and none were found to have the ACM cladding used in Grenfell Tower.

 Every building operator that we have met, however, has been given the information about testing cladding.

 It is the responsibility of building owners and operators to ensure that buildings both meet fire safety standards and are operated in a way that maintains those standards and are used safely.